Headington Hill

 Image caption: Students working on the ground floor of the Teaching building on the Headington Hill site

-What can I expect to see in the new workshop building?
+What can I see in the new workshop building?

-The purpose-built workshop building will provide industry-standard technical facilities for students, staff and researchers.
+The purpose-built workshop building, fully opening for the 2025/26 academic year, provides industry-standard technical facilities for students, staff and researchers.

-The workshop will be the home to specialist engineering equipment with state-of-the-art labs and hands-on teaching spaces.
-The motorsport, autolabs and mechanical engineering facilities previously based at our Wheatley Campus will be located in the building.
+The workshop is the home to specialist engineering equipment with state-of-the-art labs and hands-on teaching spaces.
+The motorsport, autolabs and mechanical engineering facilities previously based at our Wheatley Campus are located in the building.

-The dynamic, flexible workshop space in the centre of the building will link to the more specialist workshops.
-Having daily access to workshop, lab spaces and modern specialist equipment will enhance our students’ teaching and learning experience.
+The dynamic, flexible workshop space in the centre of the building links to the more specialist workshops.
+Having daily access to workshop, lab spaces and modern specialist equipment enhances our students’ teaching and learning experience.

-Image caption: High-res design for the workshop building on the Headington Hill site.
+Image caption: Exterior shot of the Workshop building on the Headington Hill site

-What are the timescales for the new buildings?
+What were the timescales for the new buildings?

 Three students working on a white board in the new Teaching building on the Headington Hill site